 Thanks to technological advancements, companies now have more ways to promote communication in the workplace.
 While e-mail remains widely used in the corporate world, it is not exactly considered most modern.
-There are now a lot of corporate communication solutions that have addressed the limitations of e-mail as a communication medium, providing a better communication tool for employers and employees.
+There are now a lot of corporate communication tools and solutions that have addressed the limitations of e-mail as a communication medium, providing a better communication tool for employers and employees.

-These corporate communication solutions include:
+These corporate communication tools include:

 1. Desktop alert systems